-Courses offered as a part of the Developmental Studies Program are designed to facilitate the academic development of students at McMurry University.
+Developmental education courses are designed to facilitate the academic development of students at McMurry University.
 These courses assist students wishing to obtain the attitudes and the additional academic preparation necessary for university success.
-Students whose academic placement results indicate a need for pre-college development in math, reading, or writing, must register for and continually enroll in the corresponding Developmental Studies course(s) until they are passed with a grade of "C-" or better.
+Students whose academic placement results indicate a need for pre-college development in math, reading, or writing, must register for and continually enroll in the corresponding developmental education course(s) until they are passed with a grade of "C-" or better.
 Students must meet this requirement before enrolling in the corresponding academic classes.

-Developmental Studies courses (with the exception of DEVS 1100) do not satisfy any degree requirements, other than preparation for college-level courses.
+Developmental education courses (with the exception of ACAD 1210) do not satisfy any degree requirements, other than preparation for college-level courses.
 They do not count for elective credit and may not be applied toward total hours in a degree.

-0300 Developmental Reading (3-0) Developmental Reading is designed to help students strengthen deficits in reading comprehension skills.
+ACAD 1013D Academic Literacy I (3-0) This course is designed to help students strengthen deficits in reading comprehension skills.
 Various techniques in developing vocabulary, determining main ideas, increasing reading speed, and other pertinent topics will be included in this course.
-(Fall)
+(Fall as needed)

-1100 Strategies for Learning (1-0) Strategies for Learning is a practical course designed to assist students in the acquisition and application of skills and attitudes necessary to reach their educational goals and to succeed in the university setting.
+ACAD 1210 Strategies for Learning (2-0) Strategies for Learning is a practical course designed to assist students in the acquisition and application of skills and attitudes necessary to reach their educational goals and to succeed in the university setting.
 Some out-of-class academic development activities may be required.
-Elective Credit.
+Elective credit.
 (Fall, Spring)

 ENGL 1041D Writing Mechanics (1-0) This course covers the basic principles of grammatical structure and punctuation.
 Recommended for those needing or desiring more training in English grammar and usage. * Laboratory time may be required.
 (Fall, Spring)